as

 Discover Performance Issues Using Vega ESLint Plugin

-The eslint-plugin-kepler provides automated linting rules for Vega apps, helping you discover and fix performance issues.
+The eslint-plugin-kepler provides automated linting rules for Vega apps, helping you discover and fix performance and compatibility issues.

 Install and configure the plugin